CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

   > https://github.com/OpenBCI/OpenBCI_Cyton_Library

-**Board Programming**

-   The board receive EEG data and trigger data through EEG channels and jumper wire, and send these data to PC via bluetooth dongle.
+  - The board receive EEG data and trigger data through EEG channels and jumper wire, and send these data to PC via bluetooth dongle.
-   Refer to follow code:
+   Refer to follow code:  `AcquisitionOpenBCI.ino`

-`
-AcquisitionOpenBCI.ino
-`<br/>

 ### 2. Stimuli Presentation
 Stimuli are presented via [WAV Trigger](https://github.com/robertsonics/WAV-Trigger-Arduino-Serial-Library).
 Sound stimuli for experiment are plugged in SD card.
 This used Arduino serial port for programming and is supplied power from arduino board.